Large cities are among the most popular tourist destinations in the world.

 To show how much you can save using Chicago CityPASS, below are the regular box office prices for adults at the following five attractions:

-The total cost for the five attractions is $214.
-Since your Chicago CityPASS will cost just $108 for an adult, you'll save $106 on the combination of all attractions.
-That's a savings of nearly 50% off the regular price.
+The total cost for the five attractions is $185.
+Since your Chicago CityPASS will cost just $114 for an adult, you’ll save $71 on the combination of all attractions.

-Like Chicago CityPASS, Atlanta CityPASS allows you to select from up to seven major attractions in the city:
+Like Chicago CityPASS, Atlanta CityPASS allows access to five of the six major attractions in the city:

 - Georgia Aquarium